 Every year, more than 200,000 people in the United States develop gingivitis, the early stages of gum disease.
-At Dentistry of Highland Village, Dr. Katya Shevchenko and Dr. Christina Gnaim diagnose and treat gingivitis patients with a variety of innovative techniques right from their office inn Houston.
+At Dentistry of Highland Village, Houston dentists Dr. Rushi Dave, Dr. Mili Shah, and Dr. Amy Milman, and their team diagnose and treat gingivitis patients with a variety of innovative techniques right from their office in Houston.
 They also help patients learn, understand, and form good oral health habits to prevent gum disease from negatively affecting your oral health.

 Gingivitis Q & A